sepandhaghighi/Ethereum-Fraud-Detection-Visualization/README.md

 At first, it must not limit to a specific amount or type of data since the volume of the investigated data grows exponentially and comes from different sources.
 In some cases, it is also necessary to be able to support and visualize time-dependent data.

-A sophisticated visualization should also provide the means for arranging the elements with multiple ways on the screen, i.e., using arrangements that reveal clusters or others that highlight hierarchical structures.
+A sophisticated visualization should also provide the means for arranging the elements in multiple ways on the screen, i.e., using arrangements that reveal clusters or others that highlight hierarchical structures.
 Additionally, more sophisticated graph analysis algorithms should be supported for the detection of fraud schemes, e.g., cycle detection, or shortest paths.

 Regarding the representation of the elements of the visualization, an auditor should be able to customize the look and feel of the graph elements based on his/her needs and be able to display additional properties of the graph elements.
 Finally, interaction is one of the essential operations when visualizing fraud data since it allows the auditor to explore its dataset.